Select Page

-Posted by Micah HartmannLast Updated October 19th, 2022
+Posted by Micah HartmannLast Updated August 19th, 2024

-— 10 minutes reading
+— 11 minutes reading

-When you hear “consignment inventory” your mind may wander to the olden days when your mom would drag you up and down the aisles of Goodwill or Salvation Army after school.
+When you hear “consignment inventory,” your mind may wander to the olden days when your mom would drag you up and down the aisles of Goodwill or Salvation Army after school.

-Did you even know you can sell your goods (new or used) on consignment by partnering with a retailer?
+Did you know you can sell your goods (new or used) on consignment by partnering with a retailer?

 Is there a shop in town you’ve wished would carry your products, but they weren’t ready to partner with you because you have a brand-new business and no reputation?
 Maybe you’re established, but the retailer doesn’t know you and is hesitant to hand over a fat check to purchase some of your products wholesale.